sudogroot/maham/back/README.md

 ## Features

-- 🚀 Fastify 5.2.x with typed routes and native schema validation
+- 🚀 Fastify 5.2.x with Zod integration for validation
 - 🌟 TypeScript with full type safety and generics
 - 🧱 Drizzle ORM for database interactions with PostgreSQL
 - 🔄 tRPC for end-to-end typesafe API